shawn-sandy/shawnsandy-dev/src/posts/code-studio.md

 ![code studio]({{ hlp.sharp.img(['code-studio.jpg']) }})

-I created this extension for two reasons, the first to teach myself how to, the second, to scratch an itch that I had trying to figure out the quickest to get VSCODE from install to work ready.
-I managed to do both, YAY me :)!
+CodeStudio is an extension pack for VSCODE that bundles several extensions into one install.
+I created the extension for two reasons, the first to teach myself how to, the second, to scratch an itch that I had trying to figure out how to get VSCODE from installation to work ready in the quickest possible time.
+I managed to do both; YAY me :)!

+In version 8.0, I have added two new extensions WebHint and Conventional Commits to the pack and removed a couple of older extensions with features that we're built into VSCODE.

 > Performance note.
 I have been able to comfortably run (39+) extensions on a surfacebook pro i5 8gb of ram 256gb hd , lets say I like pushing it.
 If you are multitasking or run a lot of memory hungry apps (Chrome...), I would recommend that you go with something a bit more powerful.